rust-lang/nomicon/src/lifetimes.md

 `print_shortest` has been renamed to `shortest`, which instead of printing, now returns the shorter of the two strings.
-It does this using only references for efficiency, avoiding the need to re-allocate a new string to pass back to `main`.
+It does this using only references for efficiency, avoiding the need to allocate a new string to pass back to `main`.
 The responsibility of printing the result has been shifted to `main`.

 Let's again de-sugar `main` by adding explicit scopes and lifetimes: